SFU-CMPT-201/a6-pub/README.md

 (You can stop recording and come back later, or continue with the next task.)

-## Task 1: Understanding the data and BSS segments
+## Task 1: Understanding the Data and BSS Segments

 The data and BSS segments store the values for static variables in a program.
 The data segment stores *initialized* global or static variables, while the BSS segment stores *uninitialized* global